Gene Douglas, M.Ed. LPC LMFT

 Still tapping, count to five, either mentally or aloud.

-Still tapping, still thinking of the problem, hum a tune -- any tune for a few seconds, so long as there is more than one note.
+Still tapping, still thinking of the problem, hum a tune -- any tune for a few seconds, so long as there is more than one note of different pitches.
 If you sing "Do-re-mi..." be sure you sing different notes, and don't just say it.
 Humming a monotone just defeats the exercise.
 Count again.

 That is the end of the gamut pattern.
-Then, thinking of the problem again, repeat the original pattern which preceded the gamut pattern (everything you did before.)
+Then, thinking of the problem again, repeat the original pattern (everything you did before.)